Pradyuman7/MovieBook/README.md

 ## Completed Features
-- Instant search for movies and cast from app itself
+- Instant search for movies and cast
+- Movies with their title, movie image, year released and rating listed
+- Actors and actresses with their names and images listed
 - Interactive and clean UI
 - Simple login with email, password or via your Google account
 - Bookmark your favourite movies or ones you want to watch and get them seperately in bookmark section